planetsaint/PHP-Login_System/README.md

-# PHP-Login_System
+# PHP-Login-System
-A simple login system with user registration
+A sample login system with user registration